tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 --- abstract

-This document provides guidance for integrating Post-Quantum Cryptography (PQC) into constrained devices, such as IoT devices and lightweight Hardware Security Modules (HSMs), which operate with limited compute, memory, storage, and power.
-It explores the use of seed-based key generation to minimize persistent storage requirements, strategies for efficient ephemeral key handling, and techniques for offloading cryptographic operations in resource-constrained environments.
-The document also discusses the impact of PQC on firmware update mechanisms for constrained devices.
+This document offers guidance on incorporating Post-Quantum Cryptography (PQC) into resource-constrained devices, including IoT devices and lightweight Hardware Security Modules (HSMs), which operate under tight limitations on compute power, memory, storage, and energy.
+It highlights the role of the Root of Trust in enabling secure operations, including seed-based key generation to reduce the need for persistent storage, efficient approaches to managing ephemeral keys, and methods for offloading cryptographic tasks in low-resource environments.
+Additionally, it examines how PQC affects firmware update mechanisms in such constrained systems.

 --- middle